dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/nuget-packages.md

 The usual process for installing packages is:

 - Decide on a database provider and install the appropriate package ([see below](#database-providers))
-- Also install [Microsoft.EntityFrameworkCore](https://www.nuget.org/packages/Microsoft.EntityFrameworkCore/), and [Microsoft.EntityFrameworkCore.Relational](https://www.nuget.org/packages/Microsoft.EntityFrameworkCore.Relational/) if using a relational provider.
-This helps ensure that consistent versions are being used, and also means that NuGet will let you know know when new package versions are shipped.
+- Also install [Microsoft.EntityFrameworkCore](https://www.nuget.org/packages/Microsoft.EntityFrameworkCore/), and [Microsoft.EntityFrameworkCore.Relational](https://www.nuget.org/packages/Microsoft.EntityFrameworkCore.Relational/) if using a relational database provider.
+This helps ensure that consistent versions are being used, and also means that NuGet will let you know when new package versions are shipped.
-- Optionally, decide which kind of tooling you need and install the appropriate packages for that (see below)
+- Optionally, decide which kind of tooling you need and install the appropriate packages for that ([see below](#tools))

 See [Getting started tutorial for Entity Framework Core](xref:core/get-started/overview/first-app) for help getting started with EF Core.